 While troubleshooting your PC or buying a new PC, you might want to know what generation your Intel processor is.
 Intel has been releasing a new generation of CPUs almost every year, and you must attempt to buy the latest generation Intel CPUs only.

+The latest 9th generation processor was released in August 2018, and the 8th generation CPU was released in the month of August 2017.
 In August 2016, Intel announced 7th generation CPUs.
-Its 6th generation CPUs were announced in August 2015.
+Its 6th generation CPU was announced in August 2015.

 Finding out what generation your Intel processor is quite easy if you are on Windows 10/8/7.
 You can identify the generation to which your Intel CPU belongs by having a look at its model number.